 The two nearest androids snapped to attention and retrieved tunics from a nearby cupboard.

-After the two humans dressed, they begin to explore the chambers.
+After the two humans dressed, they began to explore the chambers.

 “Just us?” she asked.